South African Wars (1879–1915): The Second Boer War (1899–1902)

 The second phase began with Britain re-elling from defeats and deploying the largest British force ever sent overseas to South Africa.
 The British commander, Sir Redvers Buller, and his subordinate Major General Charles Warren, began the British offensive with an attack on the hill of Spion Kop.
 While the British won this battle, they belatedly realised that the hill was over-watched by Boer gun emplacements and suffered heavy casualties.
 Buller suffered another defeat at Vaal Krantz and was relieved as commander of British forces over questions of his management of the war.
 His replacement was Field Marshal Lord Frederick Roberts.
 Roberts won a series of battles by committing overwhelming numbers of British forces against the Boers.
 He pushed into and captured the Orange Free State in May 1900 and then pushed into the Transvaal to capture Johannesburg on 31 May.
 Roberts declared the war over after the capture of the Orange Free State and Johannesburg, announcing the formation of the Transvaal Colony and the Orange River Colony, incorporated in 1902.
-It was at this point that the Boers, initially demoralised by the overwhelming numbers of British troops, began the third phase of the Second Boer War: the guerilla campaign.
+It was at this point that the Boers, initially demoralised by the overwhelming numbers of British troops, began the third phase of the Second Boer War: the guerrilla campaign.